-Kristin has been praised by her clients for her compassion, empathy, and dedication.
-Some of her clients have described her as follows:
+Kristin has been praised by her clients for her compassion, empathy, dedication, and her results.
+Clients have described her as follows:

 - “From day one, Kristin and her team were behind me 100%.”